 Kuduro has already received some attention on AIAC.
-(Is this Cabo Snoop clip intra-continental cultural colonialism?)
-Kuduro means ‘hardass’ or ‘in a hard place’ in Angolan Portuguese or a mix of Portuguese and Kimbundu, depending on how you parse it.
+Remember, when we asked: Is this Cabo Snoop clip intra-continental cultural colonialism?
+Kuduro means ‘hardass’ or ‘in a hard place’ in Angolan Portuguese or a mix of Portuguese and Kimbundu, depending on how you spell it.
 And unlike most kinds of Angolan music it has garnered something of an international audience over the years, quite independent of the formal commercial channels of music promotion, be they national or international.* This new video by MC Sacerdote and Dama Linda “Xé!
 O que falaste!”
 (Hey!
 What did you say?) is a good example.

 Produced by the Swedish production outfit, Stocktown, the production quality is high and emphasizes the hopeful, horizontal ethics of new technologies.
 Co-produced with the Angola company Geração 80, the video films Sacerdote and his crew in the musseque Sambizanga, famous for its musicians and kuduristas, as they stop now legendary Luanda traffic and dance on trucks and candongueiros (local blue and white collective taxis and some of the main vectors for spread of new music).
 I’m struck by the bright green water tank and the Angolan flag, both ubiquitous in Luanda’s visual landscape, the former a sign of the failure of urban infrastructure and the latter a sign of state structure.